|

 police proposal saying it could lead to an HIV epidemic.
 Campaigners for a safer sex trade have said that any ban on condoms would not stop people having sex but it would result in unprotected sex and higher rates of HIV and other sexually transmitted

 infections.
 Update: Condoms survive but four parlours don't 25th October 2013.
-See article from scotsman.com Four Edinburgh saunas have been closed down by the council, but seven
+See article from scotsman.com Four Edinburgh saunas have been closed down by the council, but seven others have been

-licences considered today, seven have been renewed.
 Among the saunas that had their licence applications rejected last night were Blair Street, New Gentle Touch, Paradise and Dundas Street, though the decisions could be appealed.
-Two
+Two other decisions were

 |